tensorflow/tensorflow/g3doc/OpDefinitions.md

     E.g., attribute axis is matched with `$axis`.
 Custom parsing for attribute type can be defined along with the attribute definition.

-1. The information in the short form should be sufficient to invoke the builder generated.
+1. The information in the custom assembly form should be sufficient to invoke the builder generated.
 That may require being able to propagate information (e.g., the `$lhs` has the same type as the result).

 Printing is effectively the inverse of the parsing function generated with the mnemonic string serving as a template.